Revelation chapter 6. The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st.

 Perhaps the most surprising aspect of this radical collapse of Christianity is the fact that it increased rather than reversed or slowed down after two major world wars, especially the Second World War, which devastated most European countries.
 You might have expected just the opposite effect of that most horrific of wars; that having seen and experienced the devastating consequences of the godless ideology that thrust all of Europe into conflict, the tendency would’ve been to turn back to God as the basis of civilization.
 Yet just the opposite has taken place.

 The colonial wars, the world wars, the civil wars, the famines and the epidemics were not judgements.
 They were signs.
 In a sense God willed them, for the horsemen come at the command of the cherubim.
-But the immediate causes are terrestrial and natural.
+But the immediate causes are terrestrial, natural and human.

 Yet more extreme expressions of evil and disorder are to come.
-Faith in the goodness of a compassionate God will be tested but must transcend the horror.
+Faith in the goodness of a compassionate God will be tested, but but faith in him must transcend the horror.

 In contrast to the previous seals, the opening of the fifth seal refers not to a new development but to persecution that is ongoing, and not brought on by any command.
 The martyrs are described as souls because they have not yet risen.
 (But the vision is a dramatisation.
 In reality – I Thes 4:13 – those who die in Christ sleep, they have no existence as disembodied souls, still less are they confined under an altar.)
 The altar, not previously noticed, is where the servants of God lay their offerings.
 What we offer is ourselves, living sacrifices, willing even to die if it be his will.
 The ‘brothers’ of the martyred Christians are the Jews (13:10, 17:6).